elementary/appcenter-web/_apps/com.github.matfantinel.moneta.md

       <li>🕐️ Instead of updating every 10 minutes, updates are now hourly (on weekdays only)</li>

-      <li>👀️ Moneta now displays the last time the information was displayed for more transparency</li>
+      <li>👀️ Moneta now displays the last time the information was updated for more transparency</li>

     </ul>
 - version: 1.1.5